object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 and ask the author what they meant.
-The :term:`Python interpreter`, upon encountering code which has no defined meaning, responds similarly, though rather than raising its non-existent hands, it raises an exception.
+The :term:`Python interpreter`, upon encountering code which has no defined meaning, responds similarly, though rather than raising its non-existent hands, it raises an :term:`exception`.
 It is then up to the programmer to divine what to do next.

 Let's take a look at what Python does in response to a simple
 error: